About Your Coach

 Instagram and TikTok will trivialise what can be a debilitating and lonely existence.

-Along with “everyone jumping on the bandwagon” and it being portrayed as the “latest attention seeking trend” can leave people feeling even further ashamed and hesitant to say anything to anyone.
+The perception of “everyone jumping on the bandwagon” and it being portrayed as the “latest attention-seeking trend” can exacerbate feelings of shame and hesitation.
+Making it even harder for people to speak up.

 This damaging trivialisation and gaslighting needs to stop.